-All computer monitors, including laptops, can be adjusted by height and horizontal distance from the user through one or more of the following:
+At all workstations, computer monitors, including laptops, can be adjusted by height and horizontal distance from the user through one or more of the following:

 - a.
 Monitors with built-in height adjustment. - b.
 Height-adjustable stands. - c.
 Mounted, adjustable arms that hold primary or additional screens.